Posted on Leave a comment

 • Naturally shelf-stable without preservatives

-Stability allows us to work gently — not aggressively.
+Thus, its stability allows us to work gently — not aggressively.

 Time Is an Ingredient